Service List¶

 -

-Select the service type; the options include:
+Select the service type; available options include:

 app,framework,cache,message_queue,custom,db,web. -